NoahT/Flex-Grid/README.md

 ## Usage

-There are currently two ways to support Flex-Grid in your projects:
+There are currently three ways to support Flex-Grid in your projects:
 * Clone the repository
 * Download the node module
+* Github releases

 ### Clone the repository